rfo909/CFT/doc/Reference.md

 	Dir.files->f
 		count=Inner{
 				f.read->line
 					assert(line.contains(pattern))
 					out(line)
 				| _.length
 		}
 		report(f.name, count)
 /CountMatches
 ```

-Apart from how this example could have been implemented much better with Grep.fileCount(), this
+Apart from how this example could have been better implemented using Grep.fileCount(), this
 is an illustration of how Inner blocks are more general and powerful than using
 the PIPE to split function bodies into code spaces.

-Of course, inner blocs can themselves be partitioned into code spaces, as we see
-in the above example, and in turn contain blocks ...
+Partitioning an Inner block with PIPE does not affect the code outside the Inner block.

 ## Lambdas